 - I am ok with eating simple foods (see my food list below).

 - No eating after 7-8 pm most days.

 - Sustain my home yoga practice by practicing 20 minutes a day at least 5 days a week.

 - Wear my forever favorite Fitbit Flex and try to do 10000 steps a day.
 Even if not, always keep moving.

-I try to make anything I do feel loving and easy (my blog’s name is ‘Choosing Easy’ after all) and I have learned to embrace that and work around my unwillingness to do much of what is hard.
+I try to make anything I do feel loving and easy (my blog’s domain name is ‘Choosing Easy’ after all) and I have learned to embrace that and work around my unwillingness to do much of what is hard.